fourkitchens/eslint-config-and-other-formatting/README.md

 ## TODO
 The rest of this file needs updating.
 The PHP stuff should probably be removed entirely and released on packagist, rather than being a part of this npm package.

+## Usage

+- If you're not familiar with linters, or how they work, there's a step-by-step example in [Usage.md](https://github.com/fourkitchens/linting-and-formatting-standards/blob/main/Usage.md) that walks you through everything documented here.
+Try it out!

 ### PHP